smustafa75/freshme/README.md

 The Excel file has 4 sheets:

 1. **Summary** — item counts, lookback window, links to primary sources
-2. **Events** — live and upcoming cloud events (30-day window) with dates, location, and any announcements from today's feed that reference them
+2. **Events** — live and upcoming cloud events (30-day window) with dates, location, and any announcements from the feed that reference them
-3. **AWS Updates** — every AWS announcement from the last ~24h, tagged with the likely service name
+3. **AWS Updates** — every AWS announcement from the last 72h, tagged with the likely service name
-4. **OCI Updates** — every OCI release-note item from the last ~24h, grouped by service
+4. **OCI Updates** — every OCI release-note item from the last 72h, grouped by service

-If a feed is quiet on a given day, the corresponding sheet shows "No new announcements in the lookback window" rather than failing.
+If a feed is quiet in the lookback window, the corresponding sheet shows "No new announcements captured in the lookback window" rather than failing.

 ---